dylanarmstrong/userscripts/README.md

 ## Tampermonkey Scripts

 ### Notes
-My personal collection of tampermonkey (greasemonkey) scripts.
+My personal collection of tampermonkey scripts.
 These can all be used independently of each other, so just grab the ones that sound interesting.
+I primarily use Safari, and haven't tested any of these in other browsers.
+If you run into issues, please open an issue.

 ### reddit-filter.js
 Adds a small (x) next to subreddit names on r/all that hides the subreddit from r/all until removed from localStorage manually.
 This does not currently work with domain, word, or user filtering.